rostislav-matveev/FvwmPy/README.md

   Logging messages are directed to *stderr*.
 For the module *stderr*-stream will be the same as for FVWM.
 Logging functions print the severity level followed by the alias of the module followed by the formatted message.
-The behaviour of these functions is affected by the value of `m.logger.level`.
+The behavior of these functions is affected by the value of `m.logger.level`.
 Only messages with severity not less then `m.logger.level` will be printed.
   Use `m.logger.setLevel(value)` to change logging level.

 - **`m.sendmessage(msg, context_window=None, finished=False)`**

-  Send a (possibly multiline) message to FVWM for execution in the context of `context_window`.
+  Send a (possibly multi-line) message to FVWM for execution in the context of `context_window`.

   If `context_window` is not given or `None`, then the window context